beyondessential/tamanu/.github/pull_request_template.md

 - [ ] Tests are written
 - [ ] UI Screenshots added to the Linear issue
 - [ ] Testing notes added to the Linear issue
+- [ ] Manual upgrade steps added to the Linear issue, if needed

 _Upon merging:_